 NFPA Required Documentation

-Have you every been caught off guard when the Fire Marshal shows up and asked to see you fire alarm documents?
+Have you ever been caught off guard when the Fire Marshal shows up and asked to see your fire alarm documents?
 It is not just a good idea to have them handy, it is required by law.

 Let’s take a look at the list: